vesuxyz/docs/docs/user-guides/earn.md

 sidebar_position: 6
 ---

 Supply assets to earn yield on Vesu.
-This guide explains how to open and close an Earn position using the PRO interface.
+This guide explains how to open and close an Earn position using the PRO mode.

 Vesu also offers a [LITE](./lite-mode.md) and a [BTCFI](./btcfi-mode.md) mode, designed for users who want a more guided earning experience with curated default markets.